t1/yaml/README.md

 # Normalization

-Do as few normalizations as possible, but some are:
+We do as few normalizations as possible, but some are:

-* A document always ends with a newline character
+* A document always ends with a newline character.
+* New lines of scalars are indented at least as much as the appropriate for the current nesting, i.e. the second and subsequent lines of a scalar value in a block mapping is indented by two.